opsxcq/tasker/README.md

         - echo This second line will only be executed if the above command properly runs
 ```

+## Docker images and pulls

+Tasker uses the concept of lazy loading, in other words, it will pull your image when it will run at the very first time.
+You can use `always-pull=true` in your docker task definition if you want to keep updating the local image everytime your task runs.

 ## Other considerations about docker tasks

  * Tasker can run in a swarm or single instance, but it will schedule tasks to run in the current node.
  * You can set `DOCKER_HOST` environment variable to this image, to make it run the scheduled tasks in a remote docker host.
  * `secrets` aren't available at the moment

 # Scheduler

 Scheduler configuration is an important aspect in Tasker.
 The scheduler is responsible to what it's name suggests, **schedule** tasks to be executed.
 It is defined in `schedule` section of the configuration file.
 Example